GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/spring/index.md

 # oxd Java Spring

-The following documentation demonstrates how to use oxd's Java Spring framework to send users from a Spring application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+Use oxd's Java Spring framework library to send users from a Java Spring application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.

 !!!
 Note
     You can also refer to the [oxd-java library docs](../languages/java/) for more details on java classes.